SleeveShirts

 Arc'teryx's Phasic™ LT fabric is designed for high-output trail running — moisture-wicking, breathable, and odor-resistant with UPF 40+ protection.
 The athletic cut eliminates fabric flap during speed work, and the hood sits flat without bouncing.

-At ~$90, it's the most expensive hoodie on our list that isn't the absolute best at any single metric.
-What you're paying for is Arc'teryx's legendary build quality and a fit that's specifically tuned for running form.
-If trail running is your primary activity, the Cormac justifies its premium.
+At ~$90, it's the most expensive hoodie on our list that isn't the clear leader at any single metric.
+What you're paying for is Arc'teryx's premium construction and a fit that's specifically tuned for running form.
+If trail running is your primary activity, the Cormac may justify its premium.

 ✅ Pros